-(Over the past three years I have contributed to over 25 pro bono projects for non-profits, primarily aimed at business plans and strategy.
+Over the past three years I have contributed to over 30 pro bono projects for non-profits, primarily aimed at business plans and strategy.

-I focus on creating a detailed business model of current and planned operations.
+I focus on creating detailed business models of current and planned operations.

-The model can usually be created in two 2-hour online workshops.
+The models can usually be created in two 2-hour online workshops.
 The resulting work products are exported in PowerPoint and Excel.

 In a third workshop, these work products can then be turned into detailed action plans, which can be organized into a higher level (e.g. strategic) activity plan.